foreverphoenix/the-phoenix-flavour/content/tpf/finalisation/dyndolod.md

 ## DynDOLOD and Performance

 Contrary to popular belief, DynDOLOD is not inherently performance-intense.
-With the **Low** or **Medium** presets and regular tree LOD, you will hardly notice a performance impact at all, even on weaker machines, while distant terrain is still drastically improved.

-However, more taxing is what is typically referred to as "ultra tree LOD" or "3D tree LOD".
-This is a DynDOLOD feature which disables regular tree LOD, the two dimensional, flat "cut-outs".
-Instead, object LOD is generated for distant trees, utilising 3D meshes which improves the visual quality of tree LOD to the point where you can barely tell fully-rendered trees and distant trees apart anymore.

-3D tree LOD is not recommended for people with less than 4GB of VRAM.
-For everyone else, there is still a potential performance impact but it is usually negligible on modern machines (and very much worth the visual improvement).

-**You will have the option to generate *either* regular or 3D tree LOD.** Choose accordingly.
-Later on, you can always re-run DynDOLOD to generate the other type of tree LOD, depending on how well the game runs for you.
+In fact, generating with the **Low** profile may even improve performance over vanilla in some places.

+However, for TPF we are going to use the **High** preset with 3D tree LOD which is quite taxing, especially for people with 4GB of VRAM or less.
+Especially 3D tree LOD is a substantial improvement visually as it replaces the vanilla 2D "cut-outs" with proper models for the leaves for a seamless transition.

+**If you have 4GB of VRAM or less:** Please skip this entire page and use the DynDOLOD instructions from the [Performance Guide] instead.

 ## DynDOLOD Setup